phoenixframework/phoenix/guides/ecto.md

 ...
 ```

-We also have similar configuration in `config/test.exs` and `config/runtime.exs` (formerly `config/prod.secret.exs`) which can also be changed to match your actual credentials.
+We also have similar configuration in `config/test.exs` and `config/runtime.exs` which can also be changed to match your actual credentials.

 ## The schema